front-matter/blog2/_posts/2025-08-09-one-million-iupac-names-4.markdown

 So, I have one week left to write the article about the work we started in March.
 The outlook is bright.
 I played last week with the Europe PMC full text downloads and can confirm that should yield thousands of additional names from the full texts.
 A single download file gave me more than two thousand new unique names.
-I think the 500k thousand IUPAC names is absolutely in reach with purely the full texts from Europe PMC.
+I think the 500k IUPAC names is absolutely in reach with purely the full texts from Europe PMC.

 This brings us to the end of 2025.
 By then, we should have a many millions of openly-licensed IUPAC names.